rodneyshupe/Cookbook/Recipes/Sauces/MustardHomemadeDijon.rst

    from heat and allow to cool to room temperature.
 Strain the mixture through a fine-mesh sieve, pressing on the onions and garlic to extract all the juices.
 Discard the onion and garlic.
-2. Combine the flavored vinegar liquid, mustard seed, dry mustard, garlic powder and salt in a quart-size mason jar.
+2. Combine the flavoured vinegar liquid, mustard seed, dry mustard, garlic powder and salt in a quart-size mason jar.
 Cover and let stand at room temperature for 24 to 48 hours.
 3. Pour the mixture into a blender and puree until it a creamy consistency.